How to Calculate the Useful Life of an Asset

 Example of Calculating an Asset’s Useful Life

 ABC Corporation purchases Machine A for $60,000.
-ABC Corporation’s asset management team estimates the useful life of the new machine, Machine A, to be 15 years based on its previous experience with the same model of the machine.
+ABC Corporation’s asset management team estimates the remaining useful life of the new machine, Machine A, to be 15 years based on its previous experience with the same model of machine.

 $60,000 ÷ 15 years = $4000/year